 If you are looking for cranberries during their off-season, you will have to purchase them in a different form—either dried, canned, or frozen.
 Dried cranberries are similar to raisins.
 They cannot substitute fresh cranberries in cranberry sauce but are an interesting addition to salads and other recipes.
 Canned cranberry sauce is a perennial favorite and is available either as a smooth, congealed jelly (that has taken on the form of the can) or as a whole-berry sauce that has a looser consistency.
 The best replacement for fresh cranberries is frozen, which are available year-round.
 The frozen berries can be put into recipes without thawing.
 Once thawed, however, they will be very soft and should be used immediately.

 Fresh cranberries will last for up to two months in a tightly-sealed plastic bag in the refrigerator.
 As with all berries, if one starts getting soft and decaying, it will quickly spread to the rest.
 Be sure to sort out any discolored, pitted, soft, or shriveled fruits before refrigerating.
 The cranberries may look wet when you remove them from the refrigerator but don't worry—the moisture doesn't mean that they are spoiled.
 If you notice discoloration or the berries feel sticky or tough, however, then they are past their prime and should be tossed.

 Cooked cranberries can last up to a month in a covered container in the refrigerator.
-If a liquor or liqueur is added to the cooked mixture, it can last up to a year refrigerated.
+If liquor or liqueur is added to the cooked mixture, it can last up to a year refrigerated.

 Fresh whole berries may be washed, dried, spread out on a cookie sheet and frozen.
-After a couple hours transfer cranberries to an airtight container.
+After a couple of hours transfer cranberries to an airtight container.
 Frozen cranberries will keep up to one year at 0 F.